The Road to Juliaca

 I’ll never forget the way that travellers ran alongside the bus until the door opened for them to jump on, or the banging on the cab door so they could get off, allegedly to nothing but the drop to the valley floor, or another hill to climb over into the wilderness.

 I’ll remember my wonder at the way that the travellers knew when to wait on the roadside for the bus, when we are several hours late and there seems to be a constantly changing route; the way that bus-catching seems to be a very urgent task, but everything else I have observed is completely void of timekeeping or hurry.

-I’ll remember the Mitsubishi ‘loaf of bread’ vans loading luggage onto their rooves, and securing it with a net whilst all the travellers throw their bags up to the driver ready be bundled in.
+I’ll remember the Mitsubishi ‘loaf of bread’ vans loading luggage onto their rooves, and securing it with a net whilst all the travellers throw their bags up to the driver ready be heaped high.